forfuture29/Udacity_DQN_Navigation/README.md

 2. Next, i create the virtual environment (my operating system is windows):
 `conda create --name drlnd python=3.6`

-3. Third step is to install torch using whl file since the torch 0.4.0 in dependencies is a bit too old to use pip.
+3. Third step is to install torch using whl file since the torch 0.4.0 in dependency is a bit too old to use pip.
    The whl file can be downloaded from [here](https://download.pytorch.org/whl/torch_stable.html)

 4. Now, we can install all the necessary libraries and create IPython kernel for the `drlnd` environment.